 Packing liquids in your checked luggage

 If you’re taking an extended trip, decide which items you’re willing to buy on the road as you run out and which ones you want to bring with you if possible.

 For example, if you’re traveling to the tropics and you expect to be outside a lot, you’ll need a lot of sunscreen.
 A small carry-on sized bottle might not be enough for a long trip and it’s usually expensive to find in touristy areas.

 On the other hand, your shower gel can probably stay at home.
 Pack a small bottle to get you started and then buy a replacement or even a bar of soap when you run out.
 Or if you’re staying at a hotel that provides toiletries, use theirs.

 Things you should and shouldn’t pack in your carry-on

 Even if you’re checking luggage, there are certain things that should always stay with you.
 Things like jewelry, money, credit cards, ID, passport, medications.

 On the other hand, certain things should never go in your carry-on bag, so pack them in your checked luggage.
-Things like liquids over 3.3 ounces (100ml), sharp objects like scissors or tools, and most sporting equipment.
+Things like liquids over 3.4 ounces (100ml), sharp objects like scissors or tools, and most sporting equipment.

 Packing light with checked luggage is possible.
 Use the same guidelines as packing carry-on only to limit the amount of stuff you bring.
 You’ll still have lighter bags to carry if you pack as if you weren’t checking your luggage.
 You’ll also have a little more flexibility this way because you can pack things you can’t bring in your carry-on bag.
 The freedom of packing light doesn’t have to be limited to those who travel carry-on only.